Germain Lab | UBC

 Picture

-Jawad started his MSc in May 2019.
+Jawad started his MSc in May 2019 before switching up to a PhD.
 His interests are in exploring impacts of evolutionary history on spatial coexistence and how coexistence mechanisms can be routes to evolutionary rescue.

 Picture